kugared94/Mad-Mover-project/README.md

 ## Credits

 **Content**
-* All the content in this project is written by muhammad syafiq.
+* All the content in this project is written by muhammad syafiq, and for the javascript is refer from stack overflow and google maps platform.

 **Media**
 * Image